GRCDEV/ArduSim/help/deployment.md

         JAVA_HOME="/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt"
         CLASSPATH="/home/pi/javalibs/RXTXcomm.jar"

-    Please, check if the Java home path matches with your installed Java version.
+    Please, check if the Java home path matches with your installed Java version (Java 8 is already included with Raspbian).

 4. Install the binary library version 2.2pre1.
 When you run ArduSim you will notice a warning message in the console advising of a version mismatch between the binary and the Java libraries versions.
 Don't take care, it is normal and causes no problems.